The Hitlist: Production

 The Hitlist marks the directorial debut of actor Bala.
 Screenplay was also written by him.
-He also played the lead role, while Kannada actors Dhruv Sharma and Aishwarya Devan portrayed other two principal characters.
+He also played the lead role, while Kannada actor Dhruv Sharma and Aishwarya Devan portrayed other two principal characters.
 Filming began in Kochi.
 Initially, Prithviraj Sukumaran and Unni Mukundan were supposed to make cameo appearances.
 In the film, Mukundan and Narain appeared in cameo roles.
 Bala also produced the film.
 The film was simultaneously shot in Malayalam and Kannada languages.
-Mohanlal and Kiccha Sudeep did voice-over in Malayalam and Kannada versions, respectively.
+Mohanlal and Sudeepa did voice-over in Malayalam and Kannada versions, respectively.